Cre4T3Tiv3/llmops-dashboard/docs/HOWTO_and_E2E_Testing.md

 # HOWTO + E2E TESTING: LLMOps Dashboard

-A full guide to setting up, simulating, and debugging your local **LLMOps Dashboard** — from FastAPI to Prometheus to Grafana.
+A full guide to setting-up, simulating, and debugging your local **LLMOps Dashboard**.

 > ℹ️ Powered by LLaMA 3 (via Ollama) for secure, local inference.